10 Essential Things to Do in Halifax with Kids This Summer

 6. See a Whale Eyeball at The Quaker Museum, Dartmouth

 Gross alert!
 This gory eyeball is housed in the oldest house in Dartmouth built by Whalers from Nantucket, in a jar, underneath a modesty cloth, in case anyone is too disgusted.
 The Dartmouth Quaker Museum is one of Halifax’s lesser-known and quirkiest attractions.
 It’s a tiny museum, reflecting Dartmouth’s very early history – and well worth a visit next time you are in Dartmouth.
+(Note: a reader told us this Museum is closed at the moment – check before you go!)

 7. Peer Into Maud Lewis’ House, Art Gallery of Nova Scotia